 The next section of the tour continues north along Sussex Drive which has a bike lane.
 The Defence of Hong Kong Memorial is located at the corner of Sussex and King Edward Avenue.
 This Memorial is dedicated to those Canadian Soldiers who served in the defence of Hong Kong during the Second World War.

-Cross Sussex and follow the path overlooking the Rideau Falls.
-There are three memorials on Green Island located between the two sets of falls.
-The first is dedicated to members of the Royal Regiment of Canadian Artillery who gave their lives in battle.
-A sculpture of Lieutenant-Colonel John McCrae, created by artist Ruth Abernethy has been added to the monument this year.
+UPDATE 2017 – The following is the second detour for Remebrance Day 2017 as the section of Green Island where the next three memorials are located has been blocked off as a construction site.
+The first of the three memorial installations is dedicated to members of the Royal Regiment of Canadian Artillery who gave their lives in battle.
+A sculpture of Lieutenant-Colonel John McCrae, created by artist Ruth Abernethy.
 John McCrae was a doctor who participated in the First World War.
 He was moved to write the poem In Flanders Field in memory of fellow Canadian soldiers killed during the Second Battle of Ypres.
 It is from this poem that the red poppy was drawn to become the symbol of Remembrance Day.

 Across the park are the Commonwealth Air Forces Ottawa Memorial, and the Mackenzie-Papineau Battalion Memorial dedicated to Canadian volunteers of the Mackenzie–Papineau Battalion during the Spanish Civil War.

-The tour continues along the path overlooking the second set of falls, then back across Sussex.
-On the opposite side of Sussex is the CANLOAN Monument, dedicated to Canadian soldiers who died while volunteering with the British army during the Second World War.
+The tour continues along Sussex Drive.
+At the southern corner of Sussex Drive and Stanley Avenue is the CANLOAN Monument, dedicated to Canadian soldiers who died while volunteering with the British army during the Second World War.

 Head east along Stanley Avenue and the Rideau River Eastern Pathway.
 Then take the short gravel path that leads to Crichton Street and weave your way along Vaughan and MacKay Streets to where the bike lane along Beechwood Avenue begins.
 Further along one arrives at the entrance to Beechwood Cemetery.
 The National Military Cemetery is located within the grounds, as indicated on the above map.